QUICK ANSWER

 3. Do Florida-specific math, not generic real estate math.

-Florida tests documentary stamp taxes, homestead exemptions, and proration conventions specific to the state.
-Generic real estate math resources don't cover the Florida-specific wrinkles.
-Your prep should spend at least 5 to 8 hours on Florida math examples alone.
+Florida tests documentary stamp taxes, homestead exemptions, proration, millage, commission, LTV, and investment formulas with Florida-specific wrinkles.
+Generic real estate math resources rarely cover those patterns deeply enough.
+Your prep should include dedicated Florida math examples, not just a quick formula sheet.
 I covered this in the Florida real estate exam math formulas post.

 4. Take a full-length timed practice test one week before your exam.